DJDanl/cpp-docs.pt-br/docs/standard-library/match-results-class.md

 ### <a name="parameters"></a>Parâmetros

-`right` O objeto match_results para copiar.
+*à direita* do objeto para copiar o match_results.

 ### <a name="remarks"></a>Comentários

-O operador de membro substitui a sequência controlada pelo `*this` por uma cópia da sequência controlada por `right`.
+O operador membro substitui a sequência controlada por `*this` com uma cópia da sequência controlada pelo *direito*.

 ### <a name="example"></a>Exemplo